commadelimited/jQuery-Mobile-Icon-Pack/readme.md

 Extending jQuery Mobile's default icon set.

-jQuery Mobile Icon Pack is based on based on [Font Awesome](http://fortawesome.github.com/Font-Awesome/) and includes icons from a wide range of categories including currency symbols, media control, social media, common application icons, and more.
-There are 369 icons which cover just about any icon you'd need in your application.
+jQuery Mobile Icon Pack is based on based on the [Font Awesome](http://fortawesome.github.com/Font-Awesome/) library and includes 369 icons from a wide range of categories including currency symbols, media control, social media, common application icons, and more.
 You can use easily these icons in conjunction with jQuery Mobile's default icon set.

 [View a demo of Icon Pack](http://andymatthews.net/code/jQuery-Mobile-Icon-Pack/).